 From 2005 Stefan Bon shifted his research interests from living radical polymerization to supracolloidal chemical engineering.
 Current research focusses on the design of assembled supracolloidal structures and the synthesis of their colloidal and macromolecular building blocks through combination of polymer chemistry, colloid science, soft matter physics, and chemical engineering.

-Stefan Bon is a Fellow of the International Union of Pure and Applied Chemistry (IUPAC), an invited member and 2013-2015 chair of the International Polymer Colloids Group (IPCG), and is the current Royal Society of Chemistry Materials Division Outreach Lecturer.
+Stefan Bon is a Fellow of the International Union of Pure and Applied Chemistry (IUPAC), an invited member and 2013-2015 chair of the International Polymer Colloids Group (IPCG), was awarded the 2015-2016 Royal Society of Chemistry Materials Division Outreach Lecturer honour.

 4th year phd student

 Formerly hailing from Bedfordshire, Brooke completed his Masters in chemistry at the University of Warwick in 2010 and was awarded a first class degree.
 Brooke is a long standing member of the Bonlab, having dipped into research during his undergraduate years by undertaking a placement working directly with Industry - Rockwood Additives (now BYK Additive).

 Currently in the 4th year of study for his PhD, Brooke considers his studies a happy marriage between chemistry and physics; the project involves colloidal synthesis through to microscopy and particle tracking.
 He works primarily to fabricate interesting anisotropic colloids, an escape from the spherical norm, and analyse their associated behaviour.
 At the core he works with self-propelling colloids and their motion on the microscopic length scale.
 He aims to provide insight, whether from a synthesis/fabrication perspective or a colloidal physics standpoint.